open-mmlab/mmagic/docs/en/community/contributing.md

 #### 2. Configure pre-commit

-You should configure [pre-commit](https://pre-commit.com/#intro) in the local development environment to make sure the code style matches that of OpenMMLab. **Note**: The following code should be executed under the mmediting directory.
+You should configure [pre-commit](https://pre-commit.com/#intro) in the local development environment to make sure the code style matches that of OpenMMLab. **Note**: The following code should be executed under the mmagic directory.

 ```shell
 pip install -U pre-commit